bienflorencia/personal-site/content/project/phd.md

 ### Years
 2017-2020.

-The research leading to these results has received funding from Agencia Nacional de Investigación e Innovación (ANII POS_EXT_2016_1_136663) and the University of Lincoln (United Kingdom).
+### Funding
+National Agency for Research and Innovation (ANII), Uruguay.
+University of Lincoln, United Kingdom.